Operation Tidal Wave II: History

+The first strike of the new operation happened on 21 October 2015, when B-1 bombers and other aircraft attacked the Al-Omar field, hitting oil refineries, command and control centers, and transportation infrastructure.
+According to Lieutenant General Charles Q. Brown, the targets were chosen after weeks of studying eight major oil fields.

 In November 2015, the Pentagon released a video showing the use of A-10 and AC-130s in one attack against oil trucks.

-On 12 November 2015, The New York Times reported that an email from U.S. military spokesperson Colonel Steven H. Warren said, "We intend to shut it all down."
+On 12 November 2015, The New York Times reported that an email from US military spokesperson Colonel Steven H. Warren said, "We intend to shut it all down."
 A goal is the reduction by 2/3rds of ISIL oil revenue.

-On 16 November 2015, a U.S. Operation Tidal Wave II sortie destroyed 116 ISIL fuel tankers clustered near Abu Kamal, a city on the Syrian border with Iraq.
+On 16 November 2015, a US Operation Tidal Wave II sortie destroyed 116 ISIL fuel tankers clustered near Abu Kamal, a city on the Syrian border with Iraq.
 Four A-10 Thunderbolt IIs and two AC-130 Spectre gunships participated in the raid.
-Before attacking the trucks the planes conducted several low-level, 'show of force' passes.
+Before attacking the trucks the airplanes conducted several low-level, 'show of force' passes.

 By late December 2015, Col. Steve Warren announced that airstrikes conducted by the US-led Coalition had destroyed 90% of ISIL's oil production, since the beginning of Operation Tidal Wave II.
-The Pentagon said that Coalition planes had destroyed about 400 tankers.
+The Pentagon said that Coalition airplanes had destroyed about 400 tankers.

 On 2 April 2016, the Washington Post reported that more than 200 strikes against oil wells, refineries, pipelines and trucks.
-U.S. officials said that since the start of the campaign, the Islamic State’s oil production has plummeted, and it has lost both refining capacity and easy access to its black-market dealers in Syria and southern Turkey.
+American officials said that since the start of the campaign, the Islamic State’s oil production had plummeted, and it had lost both refining capacity and easy access to its black-market dealers in Syria and southern Turkey.

 On 7 August 2016, "multiple" coalition warplanes destroyed some 83 oil tankers used by the Islamic State near Albu Kamal.
 It was not immediately clear if the drivers of the oil tankers in Sunday's raids were forewarned.

+Aftermath

+Between 2015 and 2017, the strikes conducted as part of Tidal Wave II reduced ISIL's oil revenues by more than 90% with over 2,500 tanker trucks destroyed and many mobile refineries and other oil infrastructure disabled.
+In 2019, Secretary of Defense Mark Esper announced that the US will send armored vehicles and troops to secure the oil fields and prevent ISIL from retaking them.
+Since 2020, the United States has stationed troops in Syria for this purpose.

 Avoidance of civilian casualties

 Before Operation Tidal Wave II, attacks against oil transport were generally avoided because of the impact on civilian populations and the possibility of killing civilian truck drivers.
-To avoid killing civilian truck drivers, the US and its allies are doing low passes with aircraft, dropping warning leaflets and firing warning shots.
-Even with the new rules of engagement, attacks on makeshift refineries, run by civilians, are still off-limits.
-The U.S. is still attempting to avoid an environmental disaster as well.
+To avoid killing civilian truck drivers, the US and its allies performed low passes with aircraft, dropping warning leaflets and firing warning shots.
+Even with the new rules of engagement, attacks on makeshift refineries, run by civilians, were still off-limits.
+The US attempted to avoid an environmental disaster as well.